TheCarsonWest/nerd-emoji/python/Resource Management.md

 * **Memory Management:**
     * Python's garbage collector automatically reclaims memory, but understanding how it works is important for avoiding memory leaks.
 Be mindful of large data structures and circular references.
     * Techniques to aid the garbage collector include deleting large objects explicitly using `del` when done with them.
-Using generators to yield data instead of creating large lists can also greatly reduce memory use.
+Using [[Generators]] to yield data instead of creating large [[Lists]] can also greatly reduce memory use.
     * [[Python Garbage Collection]] (This will be a separate note).

 * **Database Connections:**